ncoghlan/misc/notes/python3/questions_and_answers.rst

 development team to change direction in regards to Python 3 development and promotion is to know that mere words aren't enough, it's going to take action.
-That action is defined in :pep:`404`: creating a Python 2.8 release and convincing people to use it.
+That action is defined in :pep:`404`: creating a Python 2.8 release (under a different name, however, since ``Python`` refers specifically to the language versions endorsed by the core development team) and convincing people to use it.

-If that happens, then we'll accept it as true evidence of demand for a 2.8 release, and I'll be the first to make the case for us adopting such a fork and making it official.
-I personally doubt that will happen though, as such a release likely won't achieve anything that isn't already possible through ``pip`` and PyPI, would be incredibly time consuming, and would be highly unlikely to be seen as providing a good return on investment for potential corporate sponsors.
+If that happens, then I expect we'll accept it as true evidence of demand for a 2.8 release, and I'll be the first to make the case for us adopting such a fork and making it official.
+I personally doubt that will happen though, as such a release wouldn't achieve all that much that isn't already possible through ``pip`` and PyPI, would be incredibly time consuming, and would be highly unlikely to be seen as providing a good return on investment for potential corporate sponsors.

-So far, we haven't even seen a concerted effort to create a community "Python 2.7+" release that bundles all of the available 3.x backport libraries with the base 2.7 distribution (which would be a much simpler project), so the prospects for a successful Python 2.8 fork that actually backports compatible changes to the interpreter core seem limited.
-Heck, even creating and maintaining a *list* of the available backports hasn't happened (although such a list likely *would* be useful for Python 2.x users wishing to access Python 3 standard library features).
+So far, we haven't even seen a concerted effort to create a community "Python 2.7+" release that bundles all of the available 3.x backport libraries with the base 2.7 distribution (which would be a much simpler project), so the prospect of a successful Python 2.8 fork that actually backports compatible changes to the interpreter core seem limited.
+Heck, even creating and maintaining a *list* of the available backports hasn't happened (although such a list likely *would* be useful for Python 2.x users wishing to access Python 3 standard library features, as well as users that initially learned Python 3 and need to start maintaining a Python 2 application).

 A crash in general Python adoption would also make us change our minds, but Python is working its way into more and more niches *despite* the